Loveland (John Sykes album)

-Loveland is the second solo album by John Sykes, released in 1997.
-The record was originally pitched to Sykes by Mercury Records' Japanese branch as a seven-track extended play of ballads.
-Eventually Sykes decided to expand the project into a full-length album.
+Loveland is the second solo album by English musician John Sykes, released on 25 July 1997.

+The record was originally pitched to Sykes as a seven-track extended play of ballads by the Japanese branch of Mercury Records.
+As he was working on it, Sykes suggested expanding the project into a full-length album as he still had some songs left over.
 The track "Don't Hurt Me This Way" is a re-recording of Sykes' 1982 single "Please Don't Leave Me", which features late Thin Lizzy frontman Phil Lynott.

+The album reached number 13 on the Japanese charts.

 Track listing

 All songs written and composed by John Sykes, except where noted.

 Personnel

 Credits are adapted from the album's liner notes.